laravel-enso/documentation/docs/frontEnd/typeahead.md

 Vue Typeahead

 ## Usage
-The components can be used outside of the Enso ecosystem.
+Unless where specified otherwise, the components can be used outside of the Enso ecosystem.

 ### Demo